pycontw/pycon-apac-2014/README.rst

 This repository serves the website of PyCon APAC 2014.
 This project is open source and the license can be found in LICENSE.

+Full documentation can be found on `Read the Docs <http://pycon-apac-2014.readthedocs.org/>`_.

 Getting Started
 ---------------